victoriaoni/Customer_Churn_Analysis/README.md

 ## Content

-Each row represents a customer, each column contains customer’s attributes described on the column Metadata.
+Each row represents a customer, each column contains customer’s attributes.

 The data set includes information about: